Golden generation: Uruguay (2010–2014)

+Argentina (1978–1982, 1986–1994, 2019–present)

+After the 2018 FIFA World Cup, in which Argentina were eliminated in the round of 16 and sacked boss Jorge Sampaoli, Lionel Scaloni was hired and reached the semi-finals of the Copa America in 2019 before winning it in 2021 and 2024.
+Between 2019 and 2022, Argentina went on the second longest international unbeaten streak in history of 36 matches but the 2022 FIFA World Cup showed how much the Argentinian squad have improved by winning it.
+This core of players consisted of Lionel Messi, Angel Di Maria, Rodrigo De Paul, Lautaro Martinez, Emiliano Martinez, Nahuel Molina, Marcos Acuna, Nicolas Otamendi, Paulo Dybala, Cristian Romero, Leandro Paredes, and later Alexis Mac Allister, Julian Alvarez, and Enzo Fernandez.

 Chile (2007–2017)

 The backbone of the Chile team which won back to back Copa América titles in 2015 and in 2016 came from the U-20 squad that finished third at the 2007 FIFA U-20 World Cup in Canada (most notably Alexis Sánchez and Arturo Vidal).
 However, in 2017, they finished runners-up to Germany's B team at the Confederations Cup and then inexplicably failed to qualify for the 2018 World Cup, despite most of the squad being in the prime of their careers, following unexpected losses to Bolivia and Paraguay in qualification.
-Other notable players during this period include Claudio Bravo, Eduardo Vargas, Mark Gonzalez, Mauricio Isla, Jean Beausejour, Gary Medel and Gonzalo Jara.
+Other notable players during this period include Claudio Bravo, Eduardo Vargas, Mark Gonzalez, Mauricio Isla, Jean Beausejour, Gary Medel, Charles Aránguiz and Gonzalo Jara.

-Colombia (2012–2022)
+Colombia (2012–2018)

 The current Colombia team are considered as the "Second Golden Generation" of Colombia, in reference to Colombia's Golden Generation from the 1980s and 1990s.
 Star players James Rodríguez, Juan Cuadrado and Radamel Falcao helped the team reach the 2014 FIFA World Cup knockout stage after topping a group featuring Greece, Ivory Coast and Japan, winning all three games.
 Colombia then beat Uruguay in the round of sixteen, before suffering a 1–2 defeat to host nation Brazil, in the quarter-finals.
 James Rodríguez was the tournament top goalscorer; and Colombia earned the FIFA Fair Play Award.
 At the Copa América Centenario, Colombia won third place after beating the United States 1–0.
 At the 2018 FIFA World Cup, Colombia were considered group favourites for Group H; featuring Japan, Poland and Senegal.
 Following a 1–2 defeat to Japan in which they went down to 10-men in under five minutes, Colombia beat Poland 3–0 and later beat Senegal 1–0 to qualify as group winners.
 They were knocked out by England in the round of sixteen; losing on penalties.
 Between June and August 2016, Colombia were ranked as 3rd in both FIFA and Elo ranking.

 Other key players from this generation include Carlos Sánchez, Fredy Guarín, Jackson Martínez, Cristián Zapata and Carlos Bacca.